NarendraPatwardhan/hydra.template/README.md

 Role:
 - Provides a primary config through `configs/nested/default.yaml`
 - Provides logic to selectively override the variables in default config via `configs/nested/alternative.yaml`

+---

+`config/dynamic`

+Pattern for dynamic creation of objects for a particular class

+Role:
+- Provides all the arguments necessary to construct an object tied to a particular class